 There are many policies companies can adopt to support parents of young children and early childhood education.
 The challenge for advocates is cultivating champions among business leaders who will speak to their colleagues and legislators about the need to support early childhood education, Milliken says.
 That includes speaking in front of business groups like chambers of commerce and Rotary Clubs and writing op-ed pieces, says Jackie Cowell, executive director of Early Learning NH.
 “If we had done this 20 years ago, we’d be there by now.
 It’s time to start.”

-Editor’s Note: This is the first in a series of stories that will run throughout the year examining the economic impact of early childhood education in NH.
+Editor’s Note: This is the first in a series of stories (and it originally appeared in March 2014) that examine the economic impact of early childhood education in NH.
+The following is a Think Tank that appeared in BNH's September 2014 issue.

 Send this page to a friend